okx/okexchain-docs/building-modules/wasm-module/wasmknife.md

 # Setup

-## Download exchain
+## Download okbchain

-For testing purposes, we recommend to install and run exchain on your personal computer.
+For testing purposes, we recommend to install and run okbchain on your personal computer.

-To run local exchain, do the following:
+To run local okbchain, do the following:

-1. Clone the exchain repo.
+1. Clone the okbchain repo.

 ```
 git clone https://github.com/okx/okbchain.git